stu/dos_code/README.md

 # Old MSDOS code stuff
 This is a random assortment of my old pieces of MSDOS code, some newer but all of it for DOS.
 Some of it reworked from TASM and such into NASM and C code tested against newer OpenWatcom v2 compiler.
+Mostly, its old and just recompiled against OWv2.

 ## D - Directory Lister
 > DIR command for a coloured lister.
 Configurable etc.